music-fsl-zsl/tutorial/book/fsl-example/intro.md

 ### On Google Colab

 You can also run the code on Google Colab.

+If any chapter in this book has an interactive component, you will see a rocket icon on the top right corner of the page.
+Clicking on the icon will give you the option to run the code on Google Colab.

 [Google Colab](https://colab.research.google.com) is a cloud-based Jupyter Notebook offered by Google.
 To access it, click on the rocket icon and select "Colab" from the drop-down menu.
 This will open a populated Colab notebook in your browser.
 Colab offers free access to GPUs, which can be used to speed up certain tasks.
 To use the free GPUs, go to "Edit > Notebook Settings" and select GPU from the Hardware Accelerator drop-down menu.
-Note that this code has not been tested on TPUs and we cannot provide support for them.
-To install the required packages for each notebook, run the first cell.
-This process typically takes 2-3 minutes.

 ### Requirements